What is Friability: Importance and Affecting Factors Skip to content

 SIGNIFICANCE OF FRIABILITY

-Friability has a big impact on many different businesses.
+Friability significantly impacts various industries.
 In the engineering sector, it refers to a material's overall performance, durability, and ease of handling.
-In the pharmaceutical sector, it denotes the endurance of tablets during the production and packaging processes.
-It may also indicate that patients are safe.
 Friability affects the effectiveness of extraction, processing, and transportation in the mining industry as well.
 Friability has also had an impact on the food and cosmetics industries.

 Friability is therefore extremely important in several industries that guarantee the product's efficiency and safety.